My name is Freddie O'Connell, and I represent District 19 on the Metro Council of Nashville and Davidson County.

 I spent five of my more than ten years in Salemtown as president of the Salemtown Neighbors Neighborhood Association, where we established important partnerships with the Metro Action Commission, Nashville Rescue Mission’s women’s campus, Buena Vista Enhanced Option Elementary, and MDHA’s Cheatham Place.
 In 2013, we secured historic status for the Fehr School building and had a community-led dedication ceremony attended by civil rights and public education leaders.
 We also completed a neighborhood conservation overlay district around Nashville’s largest remaining turn-of-the-century workforce housing.
 We have been proud sponsors of the Nashville Neighborhoods Celebration at the Neighborhoods Resource Center.
 As a member of the North Nashville Leadership Council, I have been one of the organizers of the North Nashville Political Forum.
 I also worked on the Capitol District project that was successful in advocating for the Sulphur Dell location for the new Sounds ballpark.

 For seven years prior to my election to Metro Council, I served on the board of directors of Nashville MTA, having served three of those years as board chair.
 I was an inaugural member of the mayor’s Bicycle and Pedestrian Advisory Committee.
 I served on two of the Resource Teams (Health, Livability, and the Built Environment; and Land Use, Transportation, and Infrastructure) as part of NashvilleNext, helping to shape a general plan for the city.
 I have served on the Citizen Advisory Committee for Metro Water Services to fulfill a consent decree from the EPA that is intended to help clean up the Cumberland River.
-I recently graduated with the third class of MyCity Academy and am a current member of the Nashville Chamber’s Education Report Card Committee.
-I am one of four Metro Council representatives to the Metro Homelessness Commission.
+I recently graduated with the third class of MyCity Academy and was a three-year member of the Nashville Chamber’s Education Report Card Committee.